This post may contain affiliate links. Please read our disclosure policy.

 FAQs

-If you want to make sure your muffins are moist, be sure not to cut back on the sugar (sugar is a tenderizer and moisturizer in baking) and use Greek yogurt with at least 2% fat (not fat free).
+If you want to make sure your muffins are moist, don't cut back on the sugar (sugar is a tenderizer and moisturizer in baking) and use Greek yogurt with at least 2% fat (not fat free) or sour cream.
 Fat is a tenderizer, too.

 The “doneness” test in this recipe requires you to bake the muffins until their tops are nicely domed, and they spring back when pressed gently with a finger.